 Now, there are of course many people who won’t be prepared to make this crucial step.
-However, packing in smoking can save you huge amounts of money.
-In fact, a 20-a-day smoker can save nearly £2000 a year by quitting.
+However, quitting smoking can save you huge amounts of money.
+In fact, a 20-a-day smoker can save nearly 2000 a year by quitting.

 Forget Readymade Meals

 Readymade meals may be incredibly convenient but knocking up a meal yourself will save you lots of money.
 The initial cost of buying the groceries needed to prepare your own meals may burn a bit of a hole in your pocket, but in the long run, the cost of 3 or 4 meals every day will add up and cost you more.

 Thousands of British businesspeople lose out on thousands of pounds each year, due to a failure to claim what is rightfully and legally theirs!

 When the tax liability for something is less than the taxes you’ve paid, you’ll most likely be owed money by the HMRC in the form of a tax refund.

 There are many circumstances by which this may be the case.
 Thankfully, there are also many specialist teams to be found online (try www.RIFTUK.com) that can discern if you’re owed anything, how much you are owed and help you claim that money back.